Following its entry into Slovenia, Croatia and Serbia, German discounter Lidl has unveiled its first store in North Macedonia.

 The discounter has invested €500,000 in the division, which will be managed from Sofia by Milena Dragijska, Biser Borisov Inčovski and Ljubomir Manolov Hrsev, managers of the Bulgarian branch of Lidl.

-According to a report in Serbian daily Danas, a Lidl store in Vranje in Serbia, launched in January of this year, has attracted customers from North Macedonia, as well as Kosovo and Metohija.
+According to a report in Serbian daily Danas, a Lidl store in Vranje in Serbia, launched in January of this year, has attracted customers from North Macedonia as well as Kosovo.

 Elsewhere, the mayor of the municipality of Stari Grad Sarajevo in Bosnia and Herzegovina, Ibrahim Hadžibajrić, confirmed that Lidl is soon to arrive in Bosnia and Herzegovina, according to Radio Sarajevo.